-Note 6 - Deferred Compensation Savings Plan
+Note 5 - Deferred Compensation Savings Plan

 For the benefit of its employees, the Authority participates in a 457 Deferred Compensation Program (Program).
 The purpose of this Program is to provide deferred compensation for public employees that elect to participate in the Program.
 Generally, eligible employees may defer receipt of a portion of their salary until termination, retirement, death, or unforeseeable emergency.
 Until the funds are paid or otherwise made available to the employee, the employee is not obligated to report the deferred salary for income tax purposes.
 Federal law requires deferred compensation assets to be held in trust for the exclusive benefit of the participants.
 Accordingly, the Authority is in compliance with this legislation.
 Therefore, these assets are not the legal property of the Authority, and are not subject to claims of the Authority's general creditors and are not included in the accompanying financial statements.
-Market value of all plan assets held in trust by ICMA-RC Services, LLC at June 30, 2022 and 2021 was \$5,741,963 and \$6,273,869, respectively.
+Market value of all plan assets held in trust by Mission Square Retirement (formerly ICMA-RC Services, LLC) at June 30, 2024 and 2023 were \$7,460,963 and \$6,668,198, respectively.

-Note 7 - Defined Benefit Pension Plan
+Note 6 - Defined Benefit Pension Plan

-General Information about the Pension Plans
+General Information about the Pension Plan